No. 8: Starting Fresh

 TL;DR

-In 2023, I took a creative reset.
+In 2023, I took a sabbatical.
 I let go of what I couldn’t fix and made space for what I could create.

-I co-founded a startup, completed a Pilates teacher training program, picked up painting again after a decade, and leaned into mentorship and community.
+I co-founded a startup, picked up painting again after a decade, and leaned into mentorship and community.

 This post is about choosing clarity, meaning, and starting over.